 Hindsville is a tiny town located in the state of Arkansas.
-With a population of 95 people and just one neighborhood, Hindsville is the 336th largest community in Arkansas.
-Hindsville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 94 people and just one neighborhood, Hindsville is the 336th largest community in Arkansas.
+Much of the housing stock in Hindsville was built prior to World War II, making it one of the older and more historic towns in the country.

 In addition, many people in Hindsville have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.